Select Portfolio Management, Inc.

 • “Command them to do good, to be rich in good deeds, and to be generous and willing to share.”
 1 Timothy 6:18

 3. Save.
-Life is uncertain and we can not fully know what lies ahead of us.
-Therefore God calls us to save a respectable amount for the future and in doing so we emulate the principle of prudence.
+Life is uncertain and we cannot fully know what lies ahead of us.
+Therefore, God calls us to save a respectable amount for the future and in doing so we emulate the principle of prudence.
 How much we should save depends on many factors including the style and manner of living you want to achieve or maintain.

 A Select Portfolio Management advisor can help you maximize your current earnings for future savings.